softlayer/chef-openstack/milestones.md

 # Summary

-The purpose of this milestones roadmap is to set the expectations, elicit acceptance, and gain acknowledgment for approaching releases.
+The purpose of these milestones is to set the expectations and gain acknowledgment for approaching releases.

 > The content here is subject to change.
 It contains forward-looking statements that may change over time.
 Check back for the latest information.

-# Releases per Quarter
+# Milestones

-Each release add additional features and workflow enhancements to improve marketability over previous releases.
+Each milestone includes additional features and workflow enhancements to improve functionality over previous releases.
 Fixes for reported issues will also be included.

 ## Q4 2013: Chef-OpenStack

-Our initial OpenStack release, [Chef-OpenStack]({{ page.baseurl }}release-notes), was released on November 4, 2013.
+Our initial OpenStack release, [Chef-OpenStack](http://softlayer.github.com/.chef-openstack), was released on November 4, 2013.

-### Information
+### Background

-Details regarding the project are below.
+The details regarding the project are below.

 <div class="table-responsive" id="component-table">
   <table class="table table-hover" id="no-borders">